Open-CMSIS-Pack/cmsis-toolbox/docs/README.md

 - [**Generate Application from Components**](Apps-from-components.md) explains the structure of a software pack and how it can be used in an application.
 It also describes how to upgrade software packs.

-- [**Application Reference Examples**](App-ref-examples.md) explains how to use and create examples that show middleware usage on on many different evaluation boards including custom hardware.
+- [**Reference Applications**](ReferenceApplications.md) explains how to use and create examples that show middleware usage on on many different evaluation boards including custom hardware.

 - [**Configure STM32 Devices with CubeMX**](CubeMX.md) explains how to use [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) to manage device and board configuration.